 Members are also requested to provide an estimate of the maximum numbers of seafarers serving on board each ship.
 Whilst this information is not compulsory it will assist the club in assessing exposure.

 Members are reminded that once they have received their MLC Certificates, these must be printed by the member and displayed in a conspicuous place on board the ship, where they are available to seafarers.
-This must be done no later than Wednesday 18 January 2017.

 In order to identify whether a vessel has MLC Certificates of financial security, you can use the ship finder search here.